namquez/elite-qualifier/README.md

 ## Background

-I created this application to entertain people who are lonely and need someone to talk to.
+This application was created to entertain people who are lonely and need someone to talk to.

 ## Questions to Ask